. 1944 ~ Keith Emerson, Keyboards with Emerson, Lake & Powell as well as Emerson, Lake &

 Read quotes by and about Copland More information about Copland

-Listeners heard Samson Et Dilila as it was being performed at the Chicago
+Listeners heard Samson Et Dalila as it was being performed at the Chicago

 Tommy Dorsey and orchestra made Opus No. 1, Victor record number 20-1608.